markkimsal/statsd-elasticsearch-backend/README.md

 }
 ```

-Currently the values are hardcoded to: namespace, group, target, and action, as in the above example.
+Currently the keys are hardcoded to: namespace, group, target, and action, as in the above example.
 Having configurable naming conventions is the goal of a 1.0 release.
 The idea for mapping came mostly from: [http://matt.aimonetti.net/posts/2013/06/26/practical-guide-to-graphite-monitoring/]